-- A site visit was undertaken by Rhys Oldmeadow on 13 January 2022. - Data was collected using a Panasonic Toughpad and the application QGIS Roam.
+- A site visit was undertaken by Rhys Oldmeadow on 13 January 2022.
+An additional visit was undertaken on 06 June 2024 to collect tree data (Trees 46-60) adjacent the intersection of Wangaratta-Whitfield Road and Laceby-Targoora Road, as well as the small section of land extending into Wenhams Lane. - Data was collected using a Panasonic Toughpad and the application QGIS Roam.
 Spatial data was collected by aligning data points with aerial imagery from VicMaps, in the projection GDA94 / MGA Zone 55. - All observations were taken at ground level, using stage 1 of the Visual Tree Assessment (VTA) method (Mattheck and Breloer 1994). - Where appropriate, trees were collected as a group (tree dimensions were estimated as an average).
 This occurred when trees of similar species were growing in close proximity e.g., shelter belts, groups of remnant vegetation or groups of planted vegetation.
 Trees of high or very high arboricultural value were individually identified even if they were part of a group (with the exception of the areas marked in the fee proposal as native vegetation stands, or planted vegetation stands).